 Indoor Food Truck (when you are back in the office)

 On a hot day, have the leadership team go around the office with a cart handing out ice cream (e.g., Klondike bars, ice cream sandwiches, etc.).
 On a cold day, have them push around a “Cocoa Cart,” serving hot chocolate to the team.

-For an employee who’s an active volunteer, have specially shaped cookies made and delivered with a thank you card.
+For an employee who’s an active volunteer, have specially shaped cookies made and delivered with a thank-you card.
 The shapes should reflect the cause the employee cares about.
-For instance, if the employee volunteers with military veterans, the cookies might be in the shapes of stars and flags.
+For instance, if the employee volunteers with military veterans, the cookies might be in the shape of stars and flags.

 Put on a season of “Summer Fun” from Valentine’s Day to Labor Day, where everyone is in for a drawing of a sleep-in day, long lunch, or early release.
 Each week, winners are announced, and everyone usually “wins” something twice per summer.